KNU-BrainAI/knu-brainai.github.io/_pages/team_stahn.md

 ### Professional Experiences
-After receiving his doctoral degree, he worked as a postdoctoral research associate at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD)
+After receiving his doctoral degree, he worked as a postdoctoral research associate at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD).
+He studied how social interaction
-- October 2016 ~ Feburary 2020: Postdoctoral Research Associate at University of North Carolina at Chapel Hill (Advisor: Flavio Frohlich, PhD)
-- September 2016 ~ October 2016: Postdoctoral Research Associate at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD)

 ### Education
-- August 2016, PhD at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD)
-- August 2012, MS at Gwangju Institue of Science and Technology (Advisor: Sung Chan Jun, PhD)
-- February 2010, BS at Chungnam National University
+He entered School of Electrical, Information and Communications at Chungnam National University in March, 2006.